-Helping countries and communities overcome the problems of poverty, disease, and exclusion; increase economic opportunity; and ensure participation of all are among the biggest challenges the world faces today.
-The International Development (IDEV) program OF The school of advanced international studies (sais) at the Johns Hopkins University educates and trains leaders who are passionate about finding solutions to these issues.
+Helping countries and communities overcome the problems of poverty, disease, and exclusion; increase economic opportunity; and ensure broad public participation are among the biggest challenges the world faces today.
+The International Development (IDEV) program of the School of Advanced International Studies (SAIS) at Johns Hopkins University educates and trains leaders who are passionate about finding solutions to these issues.

 The core IDEV coursework provides a foundation in the economic, political, and social dimensions of development.
 Students also choose a professional field within IDEV to build specialized expertise.
 Many students combine this rigorous program with practical policy and field experience through a summer internship between their first and second years of study.
-In past years, students have interned at un women, innovations for poverty action, population services international, the united nations and many others.
+In past years, students have interned at UN Women, Innovations for Poverty Action, Population Services International, and many others.
 The IDEV program also offers a practicum that gives students the chance to gain hands-on experience on a development project.

 Improving Service Delivery in Developing Countries

 Social Entrepreneurship: Driving Innovation in Development

 Basic Education in Low and Middle Income Countries: Policy and Practice

 Rural Development: Issues for 21st Century Livelihoods

 SAIS graduates have gone on to work at many prominent development organizations, including Catholic Relief Services, the World Bank, Save the Children, and Dalberg Global Development Advisors.